 Osisko Metals holds mineral claims located in the Province of New Brunswick covering a significant portion of the Bathurst Mining Camp, the world's third largest volcanogenic massive sulphide ("VMS") camp that hosted one of the largest underground zinc mines in the world.
-Brunswick No. 12 & No. 6 mines produced approximately 150 million tonnes at more than 12% combined zinc + lead when including by-products of copper and silver.
-The Company owns 58,292 hectares of mineral claims (see detail below) that cover some of the most prospective ground for finding zinc, lead and silver deposits in the BMC, including the Brunswick Belt Project located in the eastern section of the BMC in proximity to the historical mines mentioned above.
+Brunswick No. 12 & No. 6 mines produced approximately 150 million tonnes at more than 12% combined zinc + lead as well as additional by-products of copper and silver.
+The Company owns 46,730 hectares of mineral claims (see detail below) that cover some of the most prospective ground for finding zinc, lead and silver deposits in the BMC, including the Brunswick Belt Project located in the eastern portion of the BMC in proximity to the historical mines mentioned above.

 Area Number of Claims Hectares

-Brunswick Belt Project 13 36,896
+Brunswick Belt Project 12 35,475

-Other BMC 8 21,396
+Other BMC 3 11,255

-Total BMC 21 58,292
+Total BMC 15 46,730

-The geology in the Brunswick Belt Project area comprises the "Brunswick Horizon", a local term used to illustrate that these deposits are situated at the same stratigraphic horizon that hosted the prolific Brunswick No.12 and No. 6 Mines to Gilmour South and continuing along the surface trace towards the Portage River Anticline to the Key Anacon Project.
-Osisko Metals has secured all 72 km of the Brunswick Horizon under the Brunswick Belt Project area.
+The geology in the Brunswick Belt Project area comprises the "Brunswick Horizon", a local term used to illustrate that these deposits are situated at the same stratigraphic horizon that hosted the prolific Brunswick No.12 and No. 6 Mines.
+The Brunswick Horizon continues to Gilmour South through the Portage River Anticline area and connects to the Key Anacon area.
+Osisko Metals has secured the best strike length the favorable Brunswick Horizon under the Brunswick Belt Project area.

-Figure 6: Overview of New Brunswick properties
+Figure 6: Overview of Bathurst Mining Camp project areas